SuperComponents/email-agent/backend/README.md

 ## API Integration

-The backend is designed to work seamlessly with the ProResponse AI frontend:
+The backend is designed to work seamlessly with the OpenSupport frontend:

 - **CORS**: Configured for frontend domain
 - **Type Safety**: Shared types with frontend